5 Signs You Might Be Guilty of Emotional Abuse

-The roots of emotional abuse tend to be, as with many destructive behaviors, in the partner’s past.
-Very often they may have been the victims of abuse themselves, or witnessed it in their own family, and have now deemed that to be the “normal” way that couples relate to each other.
+The source of emotional abuse or mental abuse tends to be, as with so many relational behaviors, rooted in a person’s past.
+Very often they may have been the victims of abuse themselves, or witnessed it in their own family, and see that as the “normal” way that couples relate to each other.

-If your spouse is constantly checking up on you, asking for updates of your whereabouts, demanding that you answer your texts immediately, that might be an issue.
-Durvasala says that this behavior will often come with a caveat that will deflect the blame from the abuser.
-“I was just worried about you!” or “I just want us to be together all the time.”
-This can be extremely toxic.
+If a spouse is constantly checking up on their significant other, asking for updates of their whereabouts, demanding that they answer texts immediately, and bullying them for information, this is often emotional abuse.
+This behavior, per Durvasala is often accompanied by a caveat, such as “I was just worried about you!” or “I just want us to be together all the time” that serves to deflect blame from the abuser.

 “Wanting to spend some quality time with your partner is one thing, but it’s another thing entirely to completely monopolize them,” says Adina Mahalli, a certified mental health consultant and family care specialist.
 “Monitoring your partner’s whereabouts, whom they spend time with, and making ‘joint’ decisions on your own are all signs of controlling behavior.
 This can also present itself in the form of gift-giving that is dependent on compliance.”

-An emotional abuser knows how to get what they want from their partner, and have amassed a wide array of tools in order to do it.
-According to Durvasala, these include, “twisting the truth to their advantage, coercing the person to do things, and then guilting them when they do not, frequently bringing up events from the past to rationalize certain ‘asks,’ playing upon a partner’s vulnerabilities to get them to relent to whatever the abuser wants.”
+An emotional abuser knows how to get what they want from their partner, and has amassed a wide array of tools in order to do it.
+According to Durvasala, these include: twisting the truth to their advantage, coercing the person to do things, and then guilting them when they do not, frequently bringing up events from the past to rationalize certain “asks,” and playing upon a partner’s vulnerabilities to get them to relent to whatever the abuser wants.
 Additionally, someone who is emotionally abusive knows how to play with their partner’s emotions, creating situations where they come off as the one who is being abused.
-“Playing the victim role and pushing your partner’s buttons until they blow creates an emotionally manipulative situation for your partner,” Mahalli says.
+“Playing the victim role and pushing a partner’s buttons until they blow creates an emotionally manipulative situation for your partner,” says Mahalli

 “Gaslighting” is a term that has only come into the popular parlance more recently, but it refers to a pattern of abuse that has existed for a long time.
-Inspired by the 1944 film Gaslight, the term refers to psychological manipulation in which one person is consistently lead to believe that their thoughts and feelings are incorrect — a classic emotional abuse staple.
+Inspired by the 1944 film Gaslight, the term refers to psychological manipulation in which one person is consistently lead to believe that their thoughts and feelings are incorrect — an oft-used tactic of emotional abusers.
 In a relationship, gaslighting can present itself as denying wrongdoing (“I never did that!”) or challenging the person’s interpretation of events, (“You’re remembering wrong”).
 Durvasala says to look out for such warning signs as, “saying and doing things that question the reality of another person, leaving the other person confused, lost, and feeling ‘crazy,’ claiming that their social media behavior is appropriate when it is not, and then deleting posts.”

 “Often times people try to cope or justify staying, saying things like, ‘I know he loves me he just doesn’t know how to show it.
 It’s not that bad or I love him.’
 Because he is not all bad you still look for the good and if you have children with him, you may not think you have other options,” Strachowski says.
 “But the question is what are relationships for?
 Ideally, a good relationship makes you feel loved, cherished and protected.
 If you believe you are in an emotionally abusive relationship get the professional help you when you are stronger you can decide to leave.
 You deserve better.”